Understanding the Portfolio Returns, Analysis & Calculations

 Illustration and Calculations:

-Formula: Cost/ Capital Invested = Total Cost Basis – Cost Basis of Shares Sold (FIFO)
+Formula: Cost Basis of Remaining Shares = Total Cost Basis – Cost Basis of Shares Sold (FIFO)

 Where: